DIAGNijmegen/website-content/content/pages/news/monthly_news_march.md

 > **"Lumbar Spine Segmentation in MR Images: A Dataset and a Public Benchmark"** - J. van der Graaf, M. van Hooff, C. Buckens, M. Rutten, J. van Susante, R. Kroeze, M. de Kleuver, B. van Ginneken, N. Lessmann; Scientific Data, 2024;11(1):264.

-## New DIAG members

-We are thrilled to welcome the following new members to DIAG:

-- [member/joske-van-der-zande]
-- [member/carlijn-lems]
-- [member/judith-grolleman]
-- [member/hartmut-haentze]
-- [member/roland-nemeth]
-- [member/Karlijn-Bok]
-- [member/sandrine-nugteren]

-## Upcoming events

-Stay tuned for upcoming events where our team will be presenting our research findings and engaging with the broader medical imaging community.
-Here are some events to mark on your calendar:

-- **The inaugural lecture by Professor Geert Litjens:** [member/geert-litjens] will deliver his inaugural lecture  on Thursday, April 4th, at 3:45 PM.
-He will speak about AI for medical image analysis in pathology and radiology during his lecture, which is titled: "Van tweede viool naar eenmansband: de toekomst van medische AI”.

-- **DIAG Day:** The 5-weekly DIAG Day for all DIAG members will take place on April 10th (Update: this DIAG day is cancelled).

-Stay tuned for more exciting updates in the months ahead!